 The brewery shares a name with one of world’s largest freshwater crayfish, the critically endangered Black Hairy Marron, found only in Margaret River and the creature that adorns Black's labels, albeit straddled by a Dionysus-like character.
 (We're pretty sure god-transportation isn't the cause for the low numbers, however.)

 Scan the fonts and you'll see sessionability is the focus.
-Fresh Ale and Lager keep things straight ahead, while the Pale Ale and IPA bring a modernity that will sate craftier tastes.
+Session Ale and Lager keep things straight ahead, while the Pale Ale and IPA bring a modernity that will sate craftier tastes.
 Then, as the days darken, the lactose-infused Bao Bao Milk Stout brings a similar level of drinking pleasure that’s best enjoyed beside the brewery’s double-sided fireplace.

 As for those pushed for time during a busy South West weekender, they can take the full complement of Black's commitment to “making good booze and having fun” home with them via the venue’s cellar door.